alexnathanson/solar-protocol/network/ssl-management.md

 * Enter your email address when prompted
 * Enter this domain name when prompted: `solarprotocol.net www.solarprotocol.net`

+## Additional processes for maintenance, troubleshooting, etc. NOT NEEDED FOR INSTALLATION
-## 3) Manually distribute to the servers in the network
+### Manually distribute to the servers in the network

 3.1) Retrieve files<br>
 * Copy the /etc/letsencrypt directory (this is necessary because the permissions don't let you directly scp the files we need.)